hkniberg/egbert/README.md

 ![examples.png](docs/examples.png)

+# Getting started

-# How to install
+## How to install
 Make sure you have a reasonably fresh version of nodejs, then run:
 - `npm install`

+## How to get your first echobot working
 You can check that it works by running a sample configuration that just has a console-based echobot.
-- `npm start config/config.example.simple.json5`
+- `npm start config/examples/echobot.json5`

-Then type `hello echobot` and check that you get a response.
+Then, in the console, type `hello echobot` and it should reply.

+# Other notes
-# How to configure
+## How to configure

+To get something up and running immediately, you can copy the echobot config:
-- Copy `config.example.json5` to `config.json5`, and edit it to your liking.
+- Copy `config/examples/config.echobot.json5` to `config.json5`, and edit it to your liking.

-# How to run
+## How to run
 - `npm start`

 This will run `src/main.ts`